mrkamel/xque/README.md

 ## Internals

-When you enqueue a job, it is added to a redis list.
-Consumers pop jobs from the list and add them to a redis sorted set of pending jobs.
+When you enqueue a job, it is added to a redis sorted set.
+A sorted set is used to support job priorities.
+Consumers pop jobs from it and add them to another redis sorted set of pending jobs.
 This happens atomically, such that no jobs get lost in between.
 A sorted set is used, because we can sort the items in the sorted set by `expiry`, such that consumers can just read the first item from the sorted set and know if it is expired or not.
 If it is not expired, there can be no other expired jobs, such that this check is quite efficient.
 Actually, before consumers try to pop items from the redis list, they first always try to read the first item from the sorted set to check if it is expired.
 When the job in the sorted set is expired, it's `expiry` value gets updated and the job gets processed again.
 This read-and-update operation happens atomically as well, such there won't be two consumers which update and re-process the same job.
 If no items from the sorted set are expired, the consumer tries to pop a job from the redis list and, as already stated, atomically adds it to the sorted set of pending jobs.
 Similarly, when a job fails, the `backoff` values are used to update the job's expiry value, up until the maximum number of retries is reached or the job succeeds.
 When a job succeeds it is simply removed from the pending jobs.

 ## Development